 In June, Apple brought on Jaime Waydo, a senior engineer with experience at both Waymo and NASA’s Jet Propulsion Laboratory, to work on Project Titan.

-- Conducted 5,000+ self-driving taxi rides in Las Vegas in collaboration with Lyft
+- Completed 50,000+ self-driving taxi rides in Las Vegas in collaboration with Lyft

-In May 2017, Delphi Automotive spun off of its powertrain segment and rebranded itself as a new company: Delphi Technologies.
+The last few years have witnessed a number of transformations at Aptiv.
+In May 2017, the company, then known as Delphi Automotive, spun off of its powertrain segment and rebranded itself as a new company: Delphi Technologies.
 A few months later, that company was renamed Aptiv.
 The rebrand was intended to focus the company’s software, electrical components, and other work on autonomous vehicles.

 The company has also partnered with Quanergy Systems to develop and deploy solid-state lidar, which could dramatically lower the cost of these systems.
 (Here are some other startups working on improved sensing and vision solutions.)